 We are frequently asked for examples of antimicrobials, both as they occur in nature and as we harness their capabilities into technology that can be applied to consumer and commercial products.
 Let’s take a closer look at a few examples of antimicrobials, how they work, and how we apply them.

-While this is not an exhaustive list, and there are other natural substances that have antimicrobial properties, these are examples of antimicrobials that occur naturally that we use in our technology.
+While this is not an exhaustive list, and there are other natural substances that have antimicrobial properties, these are examples of antimicrobials that occur naturally that we use in our technology portfolio:

 Silver has been used as an example of antimicrobial agents since Hippocrates first described silver’s antimicrobial properties in 400 B.C.
 However, it wasn’t until 1972 that scientists understood how silver works.
 Small amounts of silver disrupt bacteria’s metabolism by preventing it from converting nutrients into energy, which inhibits bacteria survival, reproduction and colonization.

-Microban silver technology, SilverShield®, utilizes the antimicrobial properties of silver in polymers.
-Because of its unique geometry and highly efficient release mechanism, SilverShield reacts 8 times faster than other silver antimicrobials while maintaining polymer durability and integrity.
+Microban silver technology, SilverShield®, harnesses the antimicrobial properties of to silver to enhance polymers, ceramics, textiles and a range of other materials.
+The unique geometry and highly efficient release mechanism of SilverShield means it is high performing whilst maintaining material durability and integrity.
 Read more about how SilverShield is implemented into Microban partner products.

 Unlike other examples of antimicrobials such as silver and copper, ZPTech® is a wide-spectrum antimicrobial based on zinc pyrithione, effective against not just bacteria but also the growth of fungi including mold, mildew and algae.